ZQWang39/Homework2--Page-layout-Card-design/README.md

 Overall:

 Make 3-5 travel Cards by using BEM class naming, HTML, SCSS, using display-grid to adjust the page layout and flex-box to adjust small parts.
+※Please be informed, in order to use grid display meanwhlie  present a better look, there are few cards are actually disabled(background pics only), the styles for those disabled cards are saved in disable.scss.

 Purpose: